 This STS Term Master Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
-This document is based upon the draft materials received by PCS as at the date of this document.
-Any page references in this document are to the prospectus unless otherwise stated.
+This document is based upon the materials received (either in draft or final form) by PCS as at the date of this document.
+Any references in this document are to the prospectus unless otherwise stated.